- Read More

 - Ulceration of the medial ankle

-The venous system of the leg consists of three categories of veins: superficial, perforating, and deep.
+The venous system of the leg consists of three types of veins: superficial, perforating, and deep.
 Superficial and deep veins are lined with valves.
-Valves are small cups that allow blood to flow in one direction (uni-directional.)
-Venous flow begins in the distal, superficial veins, moves into the perforating veins and finally into the deep veins with return to the heart.
+Valves are small cups that allow blood to flow in one direction (uni-directional).
+Venous flow begins in the distal, superficial veins, moves into the perforating veins and finally into the deep veins with return of the venous circulation to the heart.
 The muscles of the legs aid in compressing the veins of the leg, pushing the blood through the veins to the heart.
 Defects in the valves allow blood to flow in a reverse direction, creating back pressure on the wall of the vein.
 This back pressure is called venous hypertension.
 If venous hypertension is sufficient to damage the supportive wall of the vein, the vein will change in shape to become tortuous and dilated, creating what we know as a varicose vein.
 Telangiectasia are very similar to varicose veins and are the small visible superficial veins often referred to as spider veins.

 Varicose veins and telangiectasia account for more than 90% of overall venous disease.
 The importance of treating varicose veins lies in the fact that patients with varicosities are more predisposed to the formation of emboli (blood clots) within the varicosity.
 Emboli can have significant sequella including pulmonary embolus (blood clot to the lung) or myocardial infarction (heart attack.)
 Another common problem associated with chronic venous disease of the legs is edema (swelling.)
 Chronic edema of the legs due to venous hypertension may lead to venous stasis dermatitis, cellulitis, venous ulcers and the inability to stand or walk.